Here’s 13 Jayco camper spare parts that can help get you out of trouble while you’re camping.

 Usually (and hopefully) it’s one of these eyebolts that has opened up.

-For $1.73 at Bunnings, a couple of these Zenith M6 100mm Galvanised Eye Bolts (I/N: 4220690) should be in every Jayco camper spare parts kit.
+…but for only $1.73 at Bunnings, at the very least a couple of these Zenith M6 100mm Galvanised Eye Bolts (I/N: 4220690) should be in every Jayco camper spare parts kit

 Jayco intentionally use eye bolts that are open (and not welded) as part of the design of the system